Prerequisites

 -

-Send alerts for Pipeline Latency: Enable this option to receive alert notifications when your Pipeline latency goes beyond the set value.
+Send alerts for Pipeline Latency: Enable this option to receive alerts when your Pipeline latency exceeds the set value.
 If enabled, Hevo displays the following field:

 - Pipeline Latency (in minutes): The latency threshold value for your Pipeline.
 Hevo sends an alert when this threshold is exceeded.
-Latency is the difference between when the data was created or updated at Source and when it was loaded to your Destination.
-Specify a value equal to or greater than 5 minutes.
+Latency is the difference between when the data was created or updated at the Source and when it was loaded to your Destination.
+Set a value to at least twice the specified sync frequency (in minutes).

 -